numediart/Covariates_Analysis/utils/Readme.md

 <ins>Entropy</ins>
 The 'entropy' built-in Matlab function is defined as -sum(p.*log2(p)) where p contains the histogram counts returned from IMHIST function.

+Contrast, correlation, homogeneity and energy are computed through the 'graycoprops' Matlab function applied on the grayscale image.
+This function normalizes the gray-level co-occurrence matrix (GLCM) so that the sum of its elements is one.

 <ins>Contrast</ins>
-Contrast is computed through the 'graycoprops' Matlab function.
-It is defined as the intensity contrast between a pixel and its neighbor over the whole image.
+The contrast is defined as the intensity contrast between a pixel and its neighbor over the whole image.
 Range = [0 (size(GLCM,1)-1)^2].
 Contrast is 0 for a constant image.

 <ins>Correlation</ins>
-Correlation is computed through the 'graycoprops' Matlab function.
-It is the statistical measure of how correlated a pixel is to its neighbor over the whole image.
+The correlation is the statistical measure of how correlated a pixel is to its neighbor over the whole image.
 Range = [-1 1].
 Correlation is 1 or -1 for a perfectly positively or negatively correlated image.
 Correlation is NaN for a constant image.

+<ins>Homogeneity</ins>
+The homogeneity is the closeness of the distribution of elements in the GLCM to the GLCM diagonal.
+Range = [0 1].
+Homogeneity is 1 for a diagonal GLCM.

+<ins>Energy</ins>
+The energy is the summation of squared elements in the GLCM.
+Range = [0 1].
+Energy is 1 for a constant image.